albertknows/albert_on_data/content/posts/post-about-something.md

 ## What is the best thing about the place you live?

-  Running during Sunset.
+  Running during the Sunset.
 If you're out during the ideal time sometimes the skies are full of pink, purple, and blue.
 It's a pretty sick view.